Fantasy Football Sleepers 2024

 Is there a better feeling than nailing a fantasy football sleeper?

 You get a few puzzled looks from your leaguemates when you draft him.

 By November, that same guy is dumping fantasy points on your opponents.

 There are lots of ways to define a fantasy football sleeper.
 We’re going with any player typically available in the double-digit rounds of drafts.

-But the key point is -- these guys are set to return big value for your fantasy team – and make your opponents look silly in the process.
+But the key point is -- these guys are set to return big value for your fantasy team as late-round picks.